-In collaboration with Nexleaf, Project Surya (www.projectsurya.org) is now embarking on a major pilot project to explore if rewarding women directly with funds from carbon markets, for using improved stoves and solar lighting, will significantly enhance adoption.
+Many households make their own stoves out of mud or other natural resources, so you may ask yourself: how could rural individuals below the poverty line purchase a new stove when they could just make one for free?
+In collaboration with Nexleaf, Project Surya embarekd on a major pilot project to explore if rewarding women directly with funds from carbon markets, for using improved stoves and solar lighting, would significantly enhance adoption.

-Nexleaf Analytics' cookstove usage and black carbon sensing technologies will be utilitzed to track cookstove usage and performance in households participating in the pilot.
+Nexleaf Analytics' cookstove usage and black carbon sensing technologies are utilitzed to track cookstove usage and performance in households participating in the pilot.

 What is new about this pilot?